 The highest price we pay for these car crashes is the loss of human lives, but there are many non-fatal accidents that also incur huge costs.
 The CDC (Center for Disease Control) statistics for 2010 show that the cost of medical and productivity losses associated with car crashes was over $99 billion, or $500 per licensed driver in the US.

 Our law firm has helped thousands of people recover millions of dollars they were owed for their injuries from car crashes.
-If you or someone you care about has been injured in a car crash, call Dallas’s premier auto wreck attorneys today at 1.877.308.7900 or email me: email@example.com.
+If you or someone you care about has been injured in a car crash, call the premier auto accident attorneys in Dallas today at 1.877.308.7900 or email me: email@example.com.